mo-arvan/rescience-submission-73/README.md

-This code aims to partially replicate the results obtained by Lopes, Lang, Toussaint and Oudeyer (2012).
+This code tries to replicate the results obtained by Lopes, Lang, Toussaint and Oudeyer (2012).